docker/compose/docs/reference/compose_config.md

 ## Description

-`docker compose convert` renders the actual data model to be applied on the target platform.
-When used with the Docker engine, it merges the Compose files set by `-f` flags, resolves variables in the Compose file, and expands short-notation into the canonical format.
+`docker compose config` renders the actual data model to be applied on the Docker engine. it merges the Compose files set by `-f` flags, resolves variables in the Compose file, and expands short-notation into the canonical format.

-To allow smooth migration from docker-compose, this subcommand declares alias `docker compose config`